Introducing the JHTP

 Rural populations around the world face challenges from a lack of modern health care, poor business infrastructure, fluctuating economies and inadequate information.

 “Technology touches us all.
-It’s a great equalizer … it can balance the score in terms of giving people in rural areas the same information that everyone else in the world has.
-Getting them access to the technologies that make their lives better, that’s a big deal.”
+It’s a great equalizer … in terms of giving people in rural areas access to the same information that everyone else in the world has.
+Getting people access to the technologies that make their lives better, that’s a big deal.”

 John Temte, Chair, JHTP